jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 And there we see the `0.750` alpha in the result, when we want `1.000` for a proper cross-fade.
 In fact, the colour is wrong too.
 If we're fading from red to blue, the mid point should be 50% red and 50% blue, but it's 33% red and 66% blue.

 In terms of what we want for cross-fading, things seem to go wrong when we get to "transformed destination".
+That's where the values of the back layer are reduced, giving more weight to the top layer.
+A cross-fade isn't layered – the order shouldn't matter.
 In fact, if missed out that step, and just added the premultiplied destination to the premultiplied source, we'd get the answer we want.

 So what's the solution?